Boobae-Vivian/EXPLORATORY-DATA-ANALYSIS-on-RETAIL-SALES-DATA/README.md

        Quantity and Price per Unit have almost no correlation (0.02), meaning changes in price don’t significantly impact the quantity purchased.

 ## RECOMMENDATIONS
+Based on the Exploratory Data Analysis (EDA) performed on the retail sales dataset, the following key insights and recommendations can be made to improve business performance and decision-making:
+- Optimize Pricing Strategy:
+  Since Price per Unit strongly impacts Total Revenue (0.87 correlation), the business should explore discounts, premium pricing, or bundling to maximize revenue.

+- Quantity has a moderate effect on Total Sales (0.37 correlation), so offering bulk discounts or product bundles can increase sales volume.

+- Customer spending is balanced:
+  (Female: $456.5, Male: $455.4) hence, marketing campaigns should cater to both genders with personalized promotions.
+- Focus on Top-Selling Categories:
+  Electronics, Clothing, and Beauty generate the most revenue.
+  Therefore ensure consistent stock availability, increase ad spend, and offer loyalty rewards for frequent buyers.
+- Leverage Seasonal Sales Trends:
+  Sales fluctuate monthly, suggesting seasonal demand patterns.
+Also, plan inventory and promotions based on peak sales months.

+By implementing these strategies, the business can boost sales, optimize inventory, and enhance customer engagement for sustained growth.

+## CONCLUSION
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This analysis provided valuable insights into sales trends, customer behavior, and product performance.
+Key findings highlight the impact of pricing on revenue, the importance of bulk purchases, balanced gender spending, and the dominance of Electronics, Clothing, and Beauty in sales.
+By implementing strategic pricing, targeted marketing, and seasonal planning, the business can optimize sales performance and customer satisfaction.
+Continuous data-driven decision-making will ensure sustained growth and profitability.